Walk Down the Pilgrims’ Trail

 In this middle section of the hike we’ll be following a great trail along the side of a larger peak, passing by crags and under rocky outcrops as we walk though deciduous forest.

-Just after we come out of the forest we’ll find another old teahouse, and it’s here we’ll stop for our lunch break.
+Just after we come out of the forest we’ll find another old teahouse, and a short walk around the corner takes us to a grassy meadow, where we’ll stop for a lunch break.
 On a clear day, the views of the surrounding countryside and mountains are broad and impressive; on a misty day we’re often above the clouds and can see them rolling up the valleys to the north.

 After lunch we start heading down the Beijing side of the mountains, and from here it’s down all the way – a descent of nearly 900 metres while walking 5 kilometres.

-The first part of the descent is down an open ridgelines, with views of the northwestern suburbs of Beijing city.
+The first part of the descent is down an open ridgeline, with views of the northwestern suburbs of Beijing city.

 As we get lower, the trail takes us through a forested valley, crossing a little stream and passing the ruins of more teahouses.
 Some of these old teahouses look to have been quite big, judging by the height and thickness of the remaining walls.